Alps Wedding Planning Guide

 Germany does allow foreigners to legally marry there, but like France, it has a minimum residency requirement, which is 21 days.
 Many destination couples, therefore, opt for a symbolic ceremony or an intimate vow reading instead.

 Unfortunately, marriage equality hasn’t reached all of Europe yet, but it has reached some of the Alpine countries.
-Austria, Germany and France all support marriage equality.
-Most of the other alpine countries recognise civil unions but not marriages of same-sex couples.
+Austria, Germany, and France all support marriage equality.
+Most of the other alpine countries recognize civil unions but not marriages of same-sex couples.

 Summer Weddings in the Alps